cedricss/server-monitor/DropboxDatabase.md

 A function to add a job in the database looks like:

     function add(name, url, freq) {
         /monitor/jobs[name] <- { url:url, freq:freq }
     }

-And to get all of them, it is simply:
+And to get all of them, we write:

     function get_all(){
         /monitor/jobs
     }

-As we can see, Opa comes with a special _path notation_ to access and update the database.
+The code above is the standard way to access and update data in Opa.
+Follow this [tutorial](https://github.com/MLstate/opalang/wiki/Hello%2C-database) to learn more about it or read the [database chapter](https://github.com/MLstate/opalang/wiki/The-database).
 The default database back-end in Opa is [MongoDB](http://www.mongodb.org).
-Follow this [tutorial](https://github.com/MLstate/opalang/wiki/Hello%2C-database) to learn more about it or read the [database chapter](https://github.com/MLstate/opalang/wiki/The-database).

 ## <a name="use-case"></a> Storing Application Data in Dropbox ##

-We have seen how to store data in the application database and how this is convenient and easy.
-But what if we want to store them on a personal user space like Dropbox?
-This could be usefull for example:

-- to avoid storing sensible data on the application server, if the user trust Dropbox more,
-- to save user data without hosting a database,
-- to provide the user with a ready-to-use back-up of the server database.

-To store the `job` above in a Dropbox folder, we could use a classic nodejs Dropbox library:
+To store the `job` above in a Dropbox folder, we could use a classic Node.js Dropbox library:

     client.put("path/to/directory/filename.json", serialize(job), callback)
     client.get(
         "path/to/directory/filename.json",
         function(status, data, metadata) { job = unserialize(data); ... }
     )

+And rely on standard API calls each time we want to access data.
+It's probably how most Dropbox-enabled apps work today.

 ## Switching from MongoDB to Dropbox ##

-Using a classic nodejs Dropbox library is quite easy.
-But it would be great to use the Opa path notation seen in the introduction to perform Dropbox storage in a more elegant way, and closer to the usual file system representation:
+Using a classic Node.js Dropbox library is quite easy for little data.
+But what if your application gets bigger?
+The nice database automation concept of Opa is lost, and we are back to tedious programming tasks.
+A typo in an API call?
+A possibly-hard-to-iron-out bug.

+We would love to reuse the same Opa syntax as above, especially as it would allow the same application code to either run on MongoDB centrally, or using Dropbox.

     /path/to/directory[filename] <- "content"  // write
     content = /path/to/directory[filename]     // read

-This is now possible with the new Dropbox back-end.
-To switch the previous example from MongoDB to Dropbox, we just have to add a `@dropbox` annotation:
+This is exactly what the new Opa Dropbox back-end offers.
+The only change required to switch from MongoDB to Dropbox is to add a `@dropbox` annotation:

     database monitor @dropbox {
         stringmap(job) /jobs
     }

 That's all.
 All the other functions seen in the introduction remain unchanged!
 Quite easy, isn't it?